oottppxx/enigma2/openatv6.0/plugins/README.md

 * Balancer is a server switcher for Vaders (and resellers).

 **NOTE:** the Balancer plugin can leak your credentials in a multi-provider setup, if not invoked from a Vaders' stream.
-Heinz avoids this by using the vFilter and xFilter settings, make sure to use/edit those (separate multiple matches in each filter with "!").

 Thanks to the folks in PMC:Enigma (namely @falleen, @BillHicks, @Bill) and DeathStar (namely @agentsmith1, @SomeKewlName).